DE1-Engineering-Mathematics/module-resources/PythonSheets/Topics_term1/7_ODEs.md

 5. Show the result

-    You can show a pretty formatted result using this command
+    You can show a pretty formatted result using this command:

     ```python
     pprint(sol)